rahul-shrivastav/Neural.Py/README.md

 ![Keras](https://img.shields.io/badge/Keras-2.6.0-D00000?style=flat&logo=keras)
 ![Neural Networks](https://img.shields.io/badge/Neural%20Networks-Deep%20Learning-blue?style=flat&logo=tensorflow)

-NeuralPy is a web-based application powered by a fine-tuned TinyLLaMA model that generates Python code from natural language queries and vice versa.
+NeuralPy is a web-based application powered by a fine-tuned  `TinyLlama/TinyLlama-1.1B-intermediate-step-1431k-3T`  model that generates Python code from natural language queries and vice versa.
 The lightweight model is optimized for efficiency, enabling real-time code generation directly in the browser or on resource-constrained systems.
 NeuralPy serves as an intelligent coding assistant, ideal for learners, developers, and educators.

 <div align="center">